 Current 500 mb weather chart

 Raw data are plotted on this map at each radiosonde location, including Salt Lake City.
 Radiosondes are balloon-borne weather sounding devices launched twice per day.
 Data plotted at each sounding location include temperature (degrees C, upper left of the plus sign), dew point depression (an indicator of humidity, the difference between temperature and dew point temperature, deg C, lower left of plus sign), height of the 500 mb surface (10's of m above sea level, upper right), and wind direction and speed (funny looking arrow with fletches).
 Each full fletch is 10 nautical miles per hour (kts), half-fletches are 5 kts and blackened triangle fletches are 50 kts.
 Add up the fletch values to get the total speed, within 5 kts.
 The arrow shaft, directed toward the plus sign, shows the wind direction.
 Black lines are 500 mb height contours, dashed lines are temperature contours.
-Green colors are contours of dew point depressions (indicators of humidity and clouds).
+Green colors are contours of relative humidity at or above 70 percent (indicators of humidity and clouds).